palayushi293/PredHealth/README.md

 Medical DataSet available !!

-## And all the documents are present in document folder
+## And all the documents are present in documents_paper folder

 ----